PaddlePaddle/Paddle/doc/design/cpp_data_feeding.md

 ### OpenFilesOp

 The `OpenFilesOp` is the creation op of `MultipleReader`.
 It takes no input but requires a list of file names as one of its attributes.
-The newly created `MultipleReader` then creates corresponding prefetching readers according to file formats.
+The newly created `MultipleReader` then creates its own prefetching readers according to given file names.

+To make sure that created prefetching readers match file formats, we need a name prefix rule to append file format tags to file names, as well as a file reader registry mechanism to map file format tags to their corresponding file readers' constructors.

 ### HasNextOp